 The urging of urine is sudden and severe.
 Passage of urine with intense burning; there is sensation as if molten led is passing through the urethra.
 Urine discharge is very scanty, turbid, dirty brownish red color, and a peculiar smell of malt.

 Spasmodic pains in the bladder after urinating.
 Haematuria after urination; Urine dribbles when emotionally upset.
 Heavy pressure and cramp in the bladder after urination; Urging to urinate on lying on back; Interrupted flow.

-Slight pain in the right kidney, then in the left; Urgent desire to urinate sharp pains at the root of the penis; at the close of urination; Retention and dysuria during pregnancy; Urine is cloudy, albuminuria, Has to get up many times at night to urinate.
+Slight pain in the right kidney, then in the left; Urinary infection with Urgent desire to urinate sharp pains at the root of the penis; at the close of urination; Retention and dysuria during pregnancy; Urine is cloudy, albuminuria, Has to get up many times at night to urinate.